 This is the final installment in a seven-part film series made by filmmakers David McLain and John Fox of Slipstream, in collaboration with Rego Marquiis and Stefan Clark of Walgreens’ marketing team.

 “When we set out to do this series, we wanted to do something unexpected,” says Marquiis, senior director of Walgreens’ Creative Content Studio.
-“Seeing and hearing so many different perspectives – from a social activist in a New England Latinx community to a Black pastor in Florida – helps us better understand why some people and communities are hesitant, but it also reinforces our commitment to vaccinate our most vulnerable populations as quickly and safely as possible.
+“Seeing and hearing so many different perspectives – from a social activist in a New England Hispanic community to a Black pastor in Florida – helps us better understand why some people and communities are hesitant, but it also reinforces our commitment to vaccinate our most vulnerable populations as quickly and safely as possible.
 Thirty million and counting.”

 Church is in session in the final episode of “The Vaccine, In Our Words.”
 Hear Rev. Holmes demonstrate the strength of his faith and the power of his belief that the vaccine is the answer for the many members of his community who have prayed that no more crosses end up on the lawn: